-This document is not intended as a standalone design guide, and does not include the full detail of what must be considered to comply with BS 8102.
-See 'References' for details of other associated design guides.
+This document is not intended as a standalone design guide and does not include full details of what must be considered to comply with BS 8102.
+Please see the 'Bibliography' at the end of BS 8102:2009 for details of other associated design guides.

-It must also be noted that structural waterproofing design and geotechnical investigation are specialist fields, and while general guidance is provided, advice must be sought from suitably experienced parties.
-Appropriate structural design must be undertaken by a Chartered Structural Engineer.
+It must also be noted that structural waterproofing design and geotechnical investigations are specialist fields, and while general guidance is provided, advice must be sought from suitably experienced parties.
+An appropriate structural design must be undertaken by a Chartered Structural Engineer.